plasmatech8/NeuralNetworkFromScratch/README.md

-(Abandoned)
+Creating a simple and (crude) neural network which aims to utilitse backpropagation.

 Achieved a neural network, though training procedures do not work very well.
-Project may be redone with expanded Knowledge of ML.
+Project may be redone with better future Knowledge.

 # Neural Network From Scratch
 This is a small'ish project aiming to create a simple/basic neural network which utilitses backpropagation.